IBM/solsa/README.md

   async translate (payload) { /* ... */ }
 })
 ```
-The new service definition includes a precise specification of upstream service
+The new service definition declare Watson translator as a dependency.
+It
-dependencies, deployment configuration, in addition to the code for the apis
-provided by the service.
-For instance, the target language is specified as a
+specifies the desired target language for the translation as a service instance
-deployment-time parameter for the service instance.
+parameter (as opposed to, say, a parameter specified in each request).
+It
+provides two APIs defined by means of Javascript functions.

+In general, SolSA makes API definitions and invocations look like function
+declarations and function calls of the host language.
+SolSA automatically
+translate the function calls of the client SDK into http requests and
+automatically generates an http server to implement a service, automatically
+mapping the incoming requests to the Javascript functions.

 Instantiating a SolSA service is very easy as demoed in
 [app.js](sample/app/app.js):
 ```javascript
 module.exports = require('../translator').new('my-translator', 'en')
 ```
-We specify the service name (kubernetes name) and the desired target language.
+We specify the desired name for the service instance (i.e. the name of the
+kubernetes resources managing this service instance) and the desired target
+language.

-A client for the service is constructed as demoed in
+A client for the service instance is constructed as demoed in
 [client.js](sample/client/client.js):
 ```javascript
 let client = require('../app').client()